 Woodlice are small crustaceans with oval, segmented bodies.
 They feature a prominent shell-like exoskeleton and a pair of antennae.
 Typically grey in colour, woodlice measure 10-15mm in length.

 The name woodlouse is derived from the words wood and louse, a well-known parasitic insect.
-This is despite woodlice as crustaceans with 14 legs being neither insects nor parasitic.
+This is despite woodlice, which are crustaceans with 14 legs, being neither insects nor parasitic.

 Woodlice Behaviour